WWHA Book News

 Paul Johnson's newly-released book, The McLaurys in Tombstone, Arizona: An O.K.
 Corral Obituary (University of North Texas Press [July 30, 2012], 416 pages), sold all its copies at the Prescott Roundup but can be ordered now at Amazon.com and at Barnes & Noble.
 Click the links below and order your copy today!

-Word has arrived that the University of North Texas Press will publish a new biography of John Wesley Hardin, entitled A Lawless Breed: John Wesley Hardin, Texas Reconstruction, and Violence in the Wild West.
-Authors are Chuck Parsons and Norman Wayne Brown is nearly out of print in its first edition hard cover release.
+The University of North Texas Press publication of A Lawless Breed: John Wesley Hardin, Texas Reconstruction, and Violence in the Wild West by WWHA members Chuck Parsons and Norman Wayne Brown is nearly out of print in its first edition hard cover release.

 Bob Younger Historical Fiction

 Marley BrantIn the Shadow by Marley Brant is based on the turbulent and fascinating life of Bob Younger, the sixth of the Younger brothers of Missouri.
 Bob comes of age during the tempestuous years of the Missouri-Kansas Border War, the subsequent War Between the States and the volatile years that hammer Confederate soldiers and sympathizers after the storm.
 Bob's post-War inability to free himself from the reputation of his older brothers cause him to make decisions that impact his life and those he loves in ways even he never anticipates.